 About David & Alana

 Alana first discovered the practice of yoga while a college student at The College of Santa Fe (Santa Fe, New Mexico) in 1997.
-It was then and there at the age of twenty-one that yoga quickly became an integral practice “for life” for her.
+It was then and there at the age of twenty-one that yoga became an integral practice “for life” for her.
 Having been diagnosed with a very serious disease as an adolescent and relapsing in her early twenties, a practice “for life” was exactly what she needed.

 Alana is continually amazed by and grateful for all of the many ways yoga sustains and supports her life on a daily basis.
-She begins each day with an asana practice (practice of the physical poses) on her mat and creates space each day for her chanting practice as well.
+She begins each morning with an asana practice (practice of the physical poses) on her mat and creates space each day for her chanting practice as well.

-Her very first meditation teacher, Char Brighton, planted a seed in Alana’s life for which she will always be grateful.
+The practice of meditation has been a part of her life ever since, and Char planted a seed in Alana's life for which she will always be grateful.

 ~